MaximeB5/Blackjack/README.md

   - PROGRAM :

-			-	Add program arguments in order to set the GameBoard constructor arguments
+			-	Add program arguments in order to set the GameBoard constructor arguments and make the program more generic to use

   - CODE :

 			-	GameBoard::Play -> add in Step 1 after checkPlayers a check if players are ready or if they want to skip or leave
-			-	GameBoard::Play -> add a return value (bool) if no player in game so it can exit the main loop in main.cpp and avoid memory leaks)
+			-	GameBoard::Play -> add a return value (bool) if no player in game && exit program so it can exit the main loop in main.cpp and avoid memory leaks)
-			-	Wtf results from the CasinoDealer hand value in GameBoard::Play
 			-	GameBoard::Play -> checkPlayers -> If answer != Y, a turn is launched.
 It has to loop if no players e.g.
-			-	OPEN POINTS : If a player wants to skip his next turn, how to put it back into the turn t+2 ?
+			-	OPEN POINTS : If a player wants to skip his next turn, how to put it back into the turn t+2 ? -> maybe change it for something like we ask at the beginning of each turn ?

   - DOC :